Skip to content

 If you want to send data on the interrupt channel to the HID subsystem, you send

-on the interrupt channel to the device, you will read an UHID_OUTPUT event.
+on the interrupt channel to the device, you will read a

 a HID_INPUT2 event with your raw data payload.
 If the kernel wants to send data